psychogun/psychogun.github.io/docs/freenas/SFTP-server-in-a-FreeNAS-iocage-jail.md

 Open up your FreeNAS gui > Jails > ADD.

 Select an appropriate jail name.

+## Mount points
+Add your different mount points and make sure to make them read only.

 ## Configure of the jail
 Log in to your FreeNAS through SSH, e.g.
 ```bash